bocoup/deployment-workflow/deploy/README.md

 aforementioned [host variables](#host-variables), settings defined here will override those defined in the [global variables](#global-variables) and [group variables](#group-variables) files.
-For example, in the staging inventory, the `app_fqdn` variable can be set to the staging server's FQDN, allowing nginx to respond to requests made to _its_ FQDN instead of the production server's FQDN.
+For example, in the staging inventory, the `site_fqdn` variable can be set to the staging server's FQDN, allowing nginx to respond to requests made to _its_ FQDN instead of the production server's FQDN.
 _If you have a lot of host-specific variables, you should define them in a separate [host variables](#host-variables) file._